plausible/website/_posts/2020-04-24-60-best-google-analytics-alternatives-the-complete-list-for-2020.md

 ![Matomo live demo](/uploads/matomo-live-demo.png "Matomo live demo")

-These [open-source Google Analytics alternatives](https://plausible.io/open-source-website-analytics) allow you to download their software, install it and run it from your web server.
+These open source web analytics products allow you to download their software, install it and run it from your web server.
 Some offer premium hosted solutions too.

+Plausible Analytics is another [open source Google Analytics alternative]((https://plausible.io/open-source-website-analytics) and we've made Plausible easy to self-host too.
+You can read about our [self-hosted web analytics](https://plausible.io/self-hosted-web-analytics).

 ### Matomo